sunquanunice/good-git-use/README.md

  	`git config --global core.editor 'subl -n -w'`

- - Then create a template file for the git commit message, such as .gitmessage.text that looks like this:
+ - Then create a template file for the git commit message, such as `.gitmessage.txt` that looks like this:
 ```
  	Subject line